 In addition, Seesen takes its visitors to a very special place with the Wilhelm Busch House in the district of Mechtshausen.
 The vicarage, inhabited by the famous draughtsman and poet Wilhelm-Busch in the last 10 years of his life, offers an insight into the life and works of Busch.

-Leisure and family fun is guaranteed at the Sehusa water world with a swimming pool, diving tower, children's pool with magic slide and pirate ship, the salt water pool, a bio bath, a beautiful sauna world and a large outdoor area with sun deck, baby play corner, beach sports and mini golf.
+Leisure and family fun is guaranteed at the Sehusa Water World with a swimming area including a diving tower, a children's pool with a magic slide and pirate ship, a saltwater pool, a bio pool, a beautiful sauna area and a large outdoor area with a sun deck, mud corner, beach sports and a small golf course.

-Hikers and sports enthusiasts will be entertained on guided walks, on the mini golf course, fitness and activity course in the Kurpark or with their mountain bike on the great trails of the Volksbank Arena Harz, as well as the cycle paths D3 and R1.
+Hiking fans and sports enthusiasts get their money's worth on guided hikes, on the mini-golf course, the fit and active course in the Steinway Park or a bike tour along the large trail network of the Volksbank Arena Harz, as well as the D3 and R1 cycle routes.

 The latest highlight is the Steinway Trail, a cultural-historical hiking trail that follows Steinway's footsteps between Wolfshagen and Seesen.